In Australia, booster seats and forward-facin car seats are suitable for children from 4-7 years of age.

 - Choose a booster seat with an expandable headrest so you can adjust the height of the booster seat as your child grows.

-Even if your child is 4 years old they may not be ready to travel in a booster seat.
-We recommend you keep your child in their forward facing restraint with an inbuilt harness until they are too big for it and then move to a booster seat.
+Even if your child has reached 4 years of age, they might not be comfortable or ready to sit in a booster seat in your car.
+We recommend that you restrain your child in a forward facing seat with a harness until they have reached the size restrictions no matter their age.

 Front or back seat?